sunnivass/Robotic_screen/README.md

 # Robotic_screen

-Scripts for analyzing data from Eve, an automated high-throughput screening system https://doi.org/10.1098/rsob.120158
+Scripts for analyzing data from the robot Eve, an automated high-throughput screening system https://doi.org/10.1098/rsob.120158

 # scripts